Head-to-Head · Updated May 2026

 Bali

 Bali's food scene is extraordinary and wildly underrated.
-The local Balinese cuisine — babi guling (suckling pig), bebek betutu (slow-roasted duck), nasi campur, lawar — is complex and deeply flavoured, available for almost nothing at local warungs.
-On top of the local cuisine, Bali has attracted an international restaurant scene of remarkable quality: Seminyak and Canggu now host some of the finest restaurants in Southeast Asia, with world-class chefs drawn by the lifestyle and the ingredients.
+Local Balinese cuisine (babi guling or suckling pig, bebek betutu or slow-roasted duck, nasi campur, lawar) is complex and deeply flavoured, available for almost nothing at local warungs.
+On top of that, Bali has attracted an international restaurant scene of remarkable quality.
+Seminyak and Canggu now host some of the finest restaurants in Southeast Asia, with world-class chefs drawn by the lifestyle and ingredients.
 The combination of authentic local food and international excellence is hard to beat.

 Phuket Thai street food pad thai and green curry